New Students Looking for a Supervisor (advice from professor

 International grad students:

-If you are neither a Canadian citizen nor permanent resident of Canada, please read this.
+If you are neither a Canadian citizen nor a permanent resident of Canada,

-unlikely that I will be able to give you a personal response.
+it is unlikely that I will be able to give you a personal response, due

 Prospective international Master's students at Carleton also face